gohsonghan98/gitbookclone/document/function/String/increment/increment.md

-﻿# Increment
+# Increment

 ### Description

-Additional of a number with another number.
+Addition of a number with another number.

 ### Flowchart